On the Approximate Purification of Mixed Strategies in Games with Infinite Action Sets: Introduction

 \section{Introduction}

 The notion of the mixed strategy was introduced by von Neumann and Morgenstern (1944) to prove the minimax theorem, and was later used in Nash's (1950) existence theorem for a Nash equilibrium.
-In game theory, there are many cases in which the existence of a solution can be guaranteed by using this concept.
-Thus, the concept of mixed strategies continues to be extensively used today.
+In game theory, there are many cases in which the existence of a solution can be guaranteed using the concept of mixed strategies.
+Thus, this concept continues to be extensively used today.

 Mixed strategies have, however, been criticized for a long time because, if a player wants to implement a mixed strategy, he/she has to prepare his/her own randomizing device.
 From a positive point of view, a solution is interpreted to represent human behaviors in the real world.
 However, there is almost no behavior in the real world that can be interpreted as that of using a randomizing device.
-Also, from a normative point of view, the solution of the game is considered to be a proposal presented by the mediator of the conflict.
+From a normative point of view, a solution to a game is considered to be a proposal presented by the mediator of the conflict.
 However, a proposal that would require each party to use a randomizing device to resolve a dispute would be difficult for a mediator to submit and, even if submitted, is unlikely to be accepted by each party.
-In conclusion, in many cases, solutions derived using mixed strategies are problematic.
+In conclusion, solutions derived using mixed strategies are, in many cases, problematic.

 On the other hand, in the context of Bayesian games, a strategy is described as a function from the space of outside signals into the space of actions.
-This strategy is randomized by the signal, and can take probabilistic actions without the need to use a randomization device, so the problem as described above is not encountered.
-Thus, if we can create such a ``pure strategy'' that is ``equivalent'' to a given mixed strategy, the problem of interpretation will disappear.
+This strategy is randomized by the signal, and can take probabilistic actions without the need to use a randomization device.
+As a result, the problem described above is not encountered.
+Thus, if we can create a ``pure strategy'' that is ``equivalent'' to a given mixed strategy, the problem of interpretation will disappear.
 The research theme of {\bf purifying mixed strategies} was born from this idea.